alexreinert/piVCCU/docs/setup/armbian.md

    sudo apt install `dpkg --get-selections | grep 'linux-image-' | grep '\sinstall' | sed -e 's/linux-image-\([a-z0-9-]\+\).*/linux-headers-\1/'`
    ```

-4. Install the neccessary device tree patches (You can skip this step, if you do not use the HM-MOD-RPI-PCB)
+4. Install the neccessary device tree patches (You can skip this step, if you do not use the HM-MOD-RPI-PCB or RPI-RF-MOD)
    ```bash
    sudo apt install pivccu-devicetree-armbian
    ```